-Due to trading costs and other practical issues real life performance numbers would be lower, but still at a historical Sharpe ratio between 0.8 and 1.
+Due to trading costs and other practical issues real life performance numbers would be lower, but still at an excellent historical Sharpe ratio between 0.8 and 1.

-Such robust negative correlation between two outperforming strategies is extremely rare.
+Such robust negative correlation between two outperforming strategies is extremely rare and difficult to find.

 The difficulty of value investing, for example, is that the timing of sentiment extremes is pretty much impossible.
 The irrationality “will end when it ends” as is described with great humor in a blog post by The Macro Tourist on the repeatedly desperate state of value investing – for example right now in 2017.